Overview

 Clerkships

 • The Hon.
-Peter B. Krauser, Court of Special Appeals of Maryland, Chief Judge
+Peter B. Krauser, Appellate Court of Maryland, Chief Judge

 • Prince George’s County Bar Association President’s Award for “Dedicated Support to the Bar Association and Real Estate and Land Use” (2022)